 What is a nonchargeable or excused absence?
 School Related (SR); Excused Absence (EA) What is a chargeable or unexcused absence?
-Absent (A) Illness with a doctor's note (EA) (X) Illness with or without a parent note Absence for a previously approved school activity (SR) Absence for a school activity, not previously approved Medical appointments with a doctor's note (EA) Medical appointments with or without a parent note College Visit (SR) Oversleeping and/or missed the bus Required court appointments with documentation (EA) (X) Car trouble or stuck in traffic School bus never arrived or was late (SR) Employment and/or job interview Religious holiday or religious instruction (EA) Skipping class Days your high school is closed or has an altered schedule (snow days, exams, delayed start, etc.) (SR) Other appointments that were not previously excused
+Absent (A) Illness with a parent note (EA) Illness without a parent note Absence for a previously approved school activity (SR) Absence for a school activity, not previously approved Medical appointments with a doctor's note (EA) Medical appointments with or without a parent note College Visit (SR) Oversleeping and/or missed the bus Required court appointments with documentation (EA) (X) Car trouble or stuck in traffic School bus never arrived or was late (SR) Employment and/or job interview Religious holiday or religious instruction (EA) Skipping class Days your high school is closed or has an altered schedule (snow days, exams, delayed start, etc.) (SR) Other appointments that were not previously excused